(Courtesy of Minard Coons)

-One of my favorite western musical memories is Ken Curtis doing the lead (with the Sons of the Pioneers) on "I'll Take You Home Again Kathleen" in the Ford and Wayne RIO GRANDE (1950).
+One of my favorite western movie memories is Ken Curtis singing (with the Sons of the Pioneers) "I'll Take You Home Again, Kathleen" in the Ford and Wayne RIO GRANDE (1950).

-During the 1950s Sci-Fi movie boom, Curtis formed his own production company and churned out a few low budget films including two B&W horror/monster flicks, THE KILLER SHREWS (1959) and THE GIANT GILA MONSTER (1959).
-KILLER SHREWS is memorable to me ... because of the lovely Ingrid Goude as well as the stunt doggies, ridiculously disguised as shrews, that are running amuck with long 'hair blankets' covering their bodies.
+During the 1950s Sci-Fi movie boom, Curtis formed his own production company and churned out a few low budget films including the B&W horror / monster flicks THE KILLER SHREWS (1959) and THE GIANT GILA MONSTER (1959).
+SHREWS is memorable ... because of the lovely Ingrid Goude ... and the pack of doggies, ridiculously disguised as shrews, that are running amuck with long 'hair blankets' covering their bodies.

 Curtis starred in the syndicated TV show RIPCORD, which was all about skydiving and assorted rescue and airplane related adventures, and the show ran for 76 episodes during 1961-1963.
-Curtis' buddy Shug Fisher was also in the cast.
-Then he adopted a look and costume reminiscent (at least to me) of Al St. John's 'Fuzzy Q. Jones' character, and became the unkempt, scraggly, backwoods "Festus Haggen" character.
+Curtis' buddy Shug Fisher was in the cast.
+Then Ken adopted a look and costume reminiscent (at least to me) of Al St. John's 'Fuzzy Q. Jones' character, and became the unkempt, scraggly, backwoods "Festus Haggen".
 Curtis initially appeared as Festus in the hour long "Us Haggens" episode from GUNSMOKE season eight, and that show was broadcast December 8, 1962.
 Later, Curtis/Festus became a GUNSMOKE regular as Marshal Matt Dillon's deputy.
-He did that role for eleven years, from 1964 through the end of the series in 1975.
+He played Festus for eleven years, from 1964 through the end of the series in 1975.

 The Handbook of Old-Time Radio, A Comprehensive Guide to Golden Age Radio Listening and Collecting by Jon D. Swartz and Robert C. Reinehr (Scarecrow Press, 1993) and On the Air, The Encylopedia of Old Time Radio by John Dunning (Oxford Press, 1998), include the following radio show credits for Curtis: HOLLYWOOD BARN DANCE ran on CBS West Coast, 1943-1948, and Curtis and Andy Parker and the Plainsman are listed for the 1947 season; the Sons of the Pioneers were the stars of THE LUCKY U RANCH program which ran over the Mutual Broadcasting System circa 1951-53, and Curtis was with the group at that time (in early 2002, a CD titled Sons of the Pioneers - Memories of the 'Lucky U' Ranch was issued on the Jasmine label).

-Not mentioned in either reference book are several guest appearances by Curtis in the ALL STAR WESTERN THEATER, another of the West Coast western programs.
-It ran from 1946-1948 and consisted of over a 100 half hour shows, and Foy Willing and the Riders of the Purple Sage were the hosts/stars.
+Not mentioned in either reference book are several guest appearances by Curtis in the ALL-STAR WESTERN THEATRE, another of the West Coast western programs.
+It ran from 1946-1948 and consisted of over a 100 half hour shows, and Foy Willing and the Riders of the Purple Sage were the hosts / stars.

 (Courtesy of Minard Coons)